agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 be a top priority for proponents of RD.

-**re-write Claim**: evaluating effect size of the increase in earnings due to RD interventions is "trivial"
+**re-write Claim**: evaluating effect size of the increase in earnings due to RD interventions is "trivial".

-**re-write Claim**: evaluating effect size of the increase in earnings due to RD interventions is not "trivial"
+**re-write Claim**: evaluating effect size of the increase in earnings due to RD interventions is not "trivial".

 **re-write Claim**: evaluating effect size "triviality" should be top priority.

-skip woosnum.
-I don't think I am going to get far.

-I tried to do sumpin abut it.

-Later maybe
+**Failed**

 ---

 <!-- july 25th -->

-**Claim**: There is "weak evidence" for health improving growth.

-**Time**: 30-40 mins already and 0 info later. ++ 40 mins to read
+**Claim**: However, the evidence for health causing growth is weak and the effect is small.

-paper and see what in the hell this "weak evidence" could mean.
+**Time**: 1.5 hrs to read paper and see what in the hell this "weak evidence" could mean.

-**re-write Claim**: There is weak correlation (<0.5) for life expectancy and GDP per capita across countries
+**re-write Claim**: There is weak correlation (\<0.5) for life expectancy and GDP per capita across countries.

 **Example-sub**: